Poor suffered due to indifference towards tech use in governance before 2014: PM Modi | Science-Environment

 ''A drone of just two to three kg will help in the government's plan to push 'gram swaraj' (self-reliant village) in India,'' Scindia said, adding the government has banned the import of drones in February to give domestic manufacturers a push.

-Scindia talked about various steps the government has taken during the last two years to boost the manufacturing and use of drones in the country.
+Scindia talked about steps the government has taken in the last two years to boost the manufacturing and use of drones in the country.
+Currently, 12 Central government departments and 14 states are using drones, he said.

-Currently, 12 departments of the central government and 14 state governments have adopted drones and are using them, he said.
-Over 1,600 delegates comprising government officials, foreign diplomats, armed forces, central armed police forces, public sector undertakings, private companies, and drone startups will participate in the festival.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)